Perennial Hibiscus, Rose-Mallow

-Native to eastern U.S. This species produces the largest flowers of all hibiscus, some reaching 1 ft. across, on an upright, shrubby plant 6 to 8 ft. tall and 3 ft. wide.
+Native to the eastern U.S. This perennial species produces the largest flowers of all hibiscus, some reaching 1 ft. across, on an upright, shrubby plant 6–8 ft. tall and 3 ft. wide.
 Bloom starts in late spring or early summer and continues until frost, with most flowers in the red, pink, rose, and white range, many with a red eye.
 Oval, toothed leaves are deep green above, whitish beneath.
 Plants die to the ground in winter, even in mild climates.
-For most spectacular bloom, feed at 6- to 8-week intervals during growing season.
+For the most spectacular bloom, feed at 6–8-week intervals during the growing season.
 Protect from wind.
 Seed-grown strains often flower the first year if sown indoors and planted outdoors early.

-Can reach 5 ft. tall and wide, with slightly ruffled, rose-red flowers 9–11 in. across.
+‘Crimson Wonder’: Can reach 5 ft. tall and wide, with slightly ruffled, rose-red flowers 9–11 in. across.

-Quick growth to 3–4 ft. tall and wide, with large, textured ruby-red flowers and maroon-tinted foliage.
+‘Dave Fleming’: Quick growth to 3–4 ft. tall and wide, with large, textured ruby-red flowers and maroon-tinted foliage.

-Hot pink flowers contrast nicely with maroon-tinted foliage on this fast-grower to 3–4 ft. tall and wide.
+‘James Fleming’: Hot pink flowers contrast nicely with maroon-tinted foliage on this fast-grower to 3–4 ft. tall and wide.

 ‘Lady Baltimore’: Reaches 4–7 ft. tall and wide, with 6–8-in. glowing pink flowers with a large red center.

-To 4–7 ft. high and wide, with pleated, brilliant red flowers up to 10 in. across.'The Clown'
+‘Lord Baltimore’: Grows to 4–7 ft. tall and wide, with pleated, brilliant red flowers up to 10 in. across.

-Light pink blooms with a slightly deeper pink blush and deep red center reach 6–8 in. across.
-Plant grows 4–7 ft. tall and wide.
+‘The Clown’: Light pink blooms with a slightly deeper pink blush and deep red center reach 6–8 in. across.
+Plant grows to 4–7 ft. tall and wide.